 I unironically believe Dhruv’s work may be the most significant development in SETI in the last decade.
 It’s also really fun to read.
 I’m not fully convinced future blockchains will be PoW, though there are serious arguments to this effect and PoW being a Kardashev bootstrapping mechanism is compelling.

 But if we take Dhruv’s arguments seriously, I think we can push further and say something interesting about the particular PoW algorithms likely used by alien blockchains.

-But the underdetermination (many-to-many mapping) that stops computational approaches to consciousness breaks down when we consider extreme performance or adversarial computing.
-Essentially: there will always be a single most efficient physical way to compute something — for any given computing task, there will always exist some arrangements of atoms that is the optimal solution for this task.
+But if we shift the frame from metaphysics to computational optimality, we can make certain moves to bridge computation & qualia.
+Essentially: there will always be a single most efficient physical way to compute something — for any given computing task, there will always exist some arrangements of atoms that is the optimal* solution for this task.
 (I’ll claim that this is true for both classical and quantum computing).
-In the performant limit case, the desired computation is sufficient to specify the optimal physical system; the physical system plus the assumption of optimality is sufficient to infer the computation.
+In the performant limit case, the desired computation is sufficient to specify the optimal physical system.
+Let’s call this the “optimal molecular configuration thesis” (OMCT).

 IV.
 Proof-of-work has degrees of freedom